 For example, with Shopify running costs, sales commissions and Stripe/Paypal fees, you could easily end up paying out in excess of £1,000 per month.
 Compare this to a custom-built ecommerce site, typically starting around £15k, with £100 per month hosting and maintenance and you’ll quickly find that Shopify over 2 years is just as expensive, with those fees applying for the remainder of your website’s lifetime.

-Not only will you get a site that works and is easy to update, if you hire an agency, the chances are you’ll have people responsible for every aspect of website design, from coding and construction to SEO and content writing.
-This ensures the site is always fresh and means there is someone at hand who can revert issues at speed.
+Not only will you get a site that works and is easy to update, if you hire an agency, you’ll have specialists working on every aspect of website design, from coding and design to SEO and copywriting.

-A well-made site is something that can bring significant benefits to your business, so we reckon it's worth spending some money.
-Here are some primary benefits of outsourcing the work to professional web design services.
+Here are some primary benefits of outsourcing the work to professional web design services:

 By hiring an agency, you'll also save yourself the hassle of figuring out the technicalities; they'll take care of all this for you.
 Plus, it assures peace of mind that you're getting the website your business deserves, without missing any key elements that could cause significant issues down the line.